VMC 996 – Adv. Avian should be changed to Advanced Exotic Animal Medicine –

 this course is intended for Offshore Students and is only available to NC State’s CVM students with consent of instructor.

-VMC 939 – General Limited Small Animal Practice
+VMC 939 – GP should be changed to Small Animal Primary Care

 – Will expose clinical year veterinary students to a general small animal veterinary practice.
 There will be several areas of focus: learning clinical skills relevant to a general veterinary practitioner; developing strong problem solving abilities; developing the strong communication skills necessary to interact effectively with clients, colleagues and staff, incorporating; and conducting behavior evaluations of pets during wellness examinations.
 Enrollment in this course is limited to students in the DVM professional program.